Brought to you by Dwyers Garden Café.

 View this post on Instagram

-With layers of lush organic yoghurt topped with crunchy granola and fresh berry compote, the Granola Sundae is the healthy way to spoil yourself after that morning workout.
-Maple syrup optional.
+With layers of lush organic yoghurt topped with crunchy granola and fresh berry compote, the Granola Sundae is the healthy way to spoil yourself at the end of a long week, but first you’ll have to resist the lure of the Croque Monsieur; the classic French toasted sandwich with baked ham, raclette cheese, and béchamel.